DOES FLEXIBLE WORKING MAKE US HAPPIER?

 Health Agenda magazine

-The wide appeal of flexible hours, a shorter commute and greater independence means more and more employees are breaking free from full-time, office-based work.
-There are just over 2 million self-employed people in Australia, with many working back-to-back, short-term contracts.
+The benefits of working from home and wide appeal of flexible hours of work, a shorter commute and greater independence means more and more employees are breaking free from full-time work in an office space.

 And while 3.5 million people employed by a company regularly work from home, only 13% do so because of a flexible work arrangement.

-As great as the benefits are, there are downsides to this new way of working – most stem from working alone, having an irregular salary and, in terms of contract work, not feeling completely part of a team.
+As great as the benefits are, there are downsides to this new way of working – most stem from working alone or not feeling completely part of a team.

 Entrepreneur and business coach Jane Copeland, who’s been running a digital marketing business from home for 7 years, says it’s important to know upfront how lonely it can be.

-To feel part of a team, Copeland suggests starting a group to connect with like-minded people.
-Pecotich recommends booking a desk at a co-working space.
-If Pecotich has a meeting with a business partner, she might also work in their office for the day.
+To feel part of a team, Jane suggests starting a group to connect with like-minded people.

-It’s a common cycle, says Copeland.
-“Think about it as a sprint where you're working hard for a certain period of time.
+It’s a common cycle, says business coach Jane.
+“Think about it as a sprint where you’re working hard for a certain period.
 You put all your energy into it, but then you do really need to recharge.”

 - If you work from home, create your own workday structure and stick to it.
-If you’re a contract worker, create a routine and rituals for your day – coffee breaks at a certain time and scheduled lunchtime exercise for example, so that wherever you are it feels familiar.
+Create a routine and rituals for your day – coffee breaks at a certain time and scheduled lunchtime exercise for example, so that wherever you are it feels familiar.

 - Factor in regular exercise; add it to your diary as you would any other meeting.